Dallas Drug Crimes Lawyer

-An experienced Dallas drug crimes defense lawyer can help protect your rights.
+An experienced Dallas drug crime attorney can help protect your rights.
 Former federal prosecutor, criminal court judge, and U.S. Marine Corps officer Patrick J. McLain has spent countless hours protecting people inside the courtroom and out.
 He uses his 30 years of legal experience to provide clients with the tough, ethical legal defense they need.

 Manufacturing & Distributing

 If an individual is caught manufacturing or distributing illegal drugs in Texas, the state can impose severe penalties.
-Under Texas’s Controlled Substances Act, person commits an offense if they knowingly manufacture, deliver, or possess with intent to deliver a controlled substance.
+Under Texas’s Controlled Substances Act, an individual commits an offense if they knowingly manufacture, deliver, or possess with intent to deliver a controlled substance.

 An individual charged with a drug trafficking crime should reach out to a Dallas drug crime attorney immediately.
 A trafficking conviction has significant consequences, including extended incarnation and onerous monetary penalties.

 Under the Act, drugs are placed into four different groups, each carrying different penalties.
 For example, group 1 includes drugs such as:

 If a person knowingly manufactures, delivers, or possesses with intent to deliver more than 400 grams of a controlled substance in group 1 they may be sentenced to jail for a minimum of 15 years to life in prison and fined up to $250,000.

 The penalties can become less severe depending on the amount of drugs at issue and the group of the drug.
 For example, group 4 is composed of narcotic drugs containing at least one nonnarcotic active medicinal ingredient and a conviction of less than 28 grams is subject to a state jail felony for six months to two years.

 "Best attorney"Mr. Patrick McLain equals instant and good results for you.
 Hiring Mr. Patrick McLain is the best decision I had made throughout my military career.- Master Sergeant Michael A Heath Jr.